AlanSurtaev2008/FNF-AlsuhEngine/README.md

 Install Actuate do this: `haxelib install actuate` on a Command prompt/PowerShell.

-If you want video support on your mod, simply do `haxelib git hxCodec https://github.com/polybiusproxy/hxCodec` or `haxelib git extension-webm https://github.com/GrowtopiaFli/extension-webm` or generally install them both on a Command prompt/PowerShell otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml
+If you want video support on your mod, simply do `haxelib git hxCodec https://github.com/polybiusproxy/hxCodec` generally install them both on a Command prompt/PowerShell otherwise, you can delete the "VIDEOS_ALLOWED" Line on Project.xml

 ## Credits: